Kolossi/kolossi.github.io/_articles/paint-net-use-alpha-copy.md

 ![up shadow](/assets/blue-shadow-up.png)

-This is my very important message that I want to draw attention to
+This is the message which I want to draw attention to, but not too much!

 ![down shadow](/assets/blue-shadow-down.png)